gitlabhq/gitlab-runner/docs/configuration/configuring_runner_openshift.md

       ca: custom-tls-ca
     ```

-## Configure the cpu and memory size of runner pods
+## Configure the CPU and memory size of runner pods

 To set [CPU limits](../executors/kubernetes.md#cpu-requests-and-limits) and [memory limits](../executors/kubernetes.md#memory-requests-and-limits) in a custom `config.toml` file, follow the instructions in [this topic](#customize-configtoml-with-a-configuration-template).